ludwig-ai/ludwig-docs/README.md

     ```

     in order to download it into `docs/developer_guide/contributing.md` in this
     repository (since all documentation content is served from local files).
+Be
+    sure to commit the new version of the contributor guide into the repository.

-    Otherwise, skip this step.
+    If the contributor guide source did not change, then skip this step.

 3. In terminal, keep a window running: